facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 Specs files need to be written in a typed JS dialect.
 React Native currently supports Flow or TypeScript.

 1. Inside the root folder of your app, create a new folder called `specs`.
-2. Create a new file called `NativeSampleModule.ts`, and the following code:
+2. Create a new file called `NativeSampleModule.ts` with the following code:

 :::warning
 All Native Turbo Module spec files must have the prefix `Native`, otherwise Codegen will ignore them.